Code-Institute-Submissions/e-commerce/README.md

 ### Overview

-General information
-  This is Cristian Burloiu's third project for Code Institute bootcamp, Dublin, Ireland January-April 2018.
+- This is Cristian Burloiu's third project for Code Institute bootcamp, Dublin, Ireland January-April 2018.
 It is a fully functional ecommerce application written in Python and Django as a framework.

-  Git repository can be seen at (https://github.com/CristianBurloiu/e-commerce).
+- Git repository can be seen at (https://github.com/CristianBurloiu/e-commerce).
 Live version can be seen at (https://e-commerce-attempt.herokuapp.com/).

 ### Navigation through the website
   The website has two menus, one related to the user account and the shopping cart, and another one for navigating through the website pages.